mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/configuration.rst

 .. admonition:: Windows
    :class: platform-specific win

-   When configuring on Windows, use the generator ``Visual Studio 15 2017 Win64``.
+   When configuring on Windows, the 64-bit generator of Visual Studio 2017 is needed.
+In case of CMake version 3.13 or lower, in cmake-gui select the generator ``Visual Studio 15 2017 Win64``.
+In case of CMake version 3.14 or higher, in cmake-gui select the generator ``Visual Studio 15 2017`` and select ``x64`` as the ``Optional platform for generator''.

 All three methods allow you to change the value of CMake configuration variables.
 Below, we describe the meaning of these variables.
 Note that in the